Where do you stand today? Where do you see yourself in five years? In ten? In twenty?

 Have a vision, and visualize the big picture.
 Let’s say your goal for the whole year is to hire and train a team for your content marketing department.
 Now, this goal will not materialize in a matter of days or even weeks.
 A better idea to measure and ascertain your progress is by breaking this one long-term goal of building a team into four quarters.

 In this instance, you can dedicate the first quarter to hiring the team.
-In the second quarter, focus on training the individuals and measuring growth through performance metrics.
+In the second quarter, train your team to focus and concentrate on the tasks at hand - measuring growth through performance metrics.
 In the third, hold workshops and offer professional courses to add further value.
 In the fourth, you can expand the existing team or introduce a hierarchy within it.

 Do you see how breaking the one big goal into four small chunks makes it more doable?
 It also makes you feel more in control and increases accountability as you revisit the goal every four months.
 At the same time, you achieve the desired outcome since you have sufficient time to concentrate on one thing at one time.